UofTCoders/council/course/resources/list-similar-courses-uoft.md

 # Potenially similar courses
 - Statistics
+    - STA288H1: Statistics and Scientific Inquiry in the Life Sciences
     - STA1007H Statistics for Life and Social Scientists
     - STA1001H - Methods of Data Analysis 1
 - Public Health